tigmoore/enigma/README.md

 pip install -e ./nnvision
 ```
 ## Usage
-Detailed Examples
-For a complete walkthrough with detailed explanations and examples, please refer to:

 [demo.ipynb](demo.ipynb): Step-by-step tutorial of the analysis pipeline as well as answers to relevant questions
 ### Quick Start